“I will lead the blind by ways they have not known,

-Life is filled with all kinds of unexpected twists and turns; sometimes we haven't a clue as to where all of these paths are leading us.
-However, this week's Haftorah reading speaks to the importance of staying in faith, even while we don't know where God is taking us.
-We can look to this week's Torah portion in Genesis for verification.
-God is the Creator and Sustainer of our world - He surely knows what He is doing even if it sometimes is a complete mystery to us.
+Life is filled with all kinds of unexpected twists and turns; sometimes we haven’t a clue as to where these paths are leading us.
+However, our Scripture today reminds us of the importance of staying in faith, even while we don’t know where God is taking us.
+God is the Creator and Sustainer of our world – He surely knows what He is doing even if it sometimes is a complete mystery to us.

 I was recently talking to a friend about his son who is doing great work for the land of Israel and the Jewish people.
 The thing is, his journey has led him from one job to another, from one project to the next.
 In fact, the organization that he is currently working for is likely to fold.
 This man is married with a family to support so I could only imagine that all these changes and no real job security could be frightening.

 However, when I asked my friend how his son deals with all this uncertainty, his reply surprised me.
 He said that his son feels that he is serving God in everything he does.
 At every corner he turns, he trusts that it is God’s next step for him. and while he doesn’t know where it’s all leading to, he has faith that it’s all part of a plan.
 He has faith that God will provide for him, so he doesn’t worry.
 And so far, God has come through every time.